 This is our most advanced orchestra.
-The Eighth-grade orchestra meets every day.
 Students continue to build on the playing skills they acquired in seventh-grade on their instruments through daily practice of 3 octave scales, arpeggios and thirds, and multiple shifting positions.
 The repertoire students play in class will also be significantly more complex, involving more advanced ensemble and rehearsal technique.
 Strong emphasis is also placed on developing leadership within the group.
-Students participate in MSBOA Fall Clinic, MSBOA Band and Orchestra Festival, Holiday Concert, String Spectacular, Spring Concert, and the eighth-grade Farewell.
+Students participate in MSBOA Fall Clinic, MSBOA Band and Orchestra Festival, Holiday Concert, String Spectacular, Spring Concert, and the eighth-grade farewell.
 They are also eligible to try out for MSBOA All-State Orchestra and participate in MSBOA Solo & Ensemble Festivals in the Fall and Spring.
 Eighth-grade Orchestra is a prerequisite for playing in the Philharmonia Orchestra at the High School.
 Private lessons are strongly recommended but not required at this level.